 A brick course is equivalent to a standard brick height (76mm) and the mortar (10mm) that holds the bricks above it together.
 Therefore, a brick course is 86mm.

 It is important to keep your mortar at 10mm thick on average.
 This allows for standard sizes of doors and windows to fit into the brickwork without having to be altered. in Addition, your ceiling can be at 25 course or 25 bricks which is 2143mm which is the standard ceiling height.

 Variance in brick sizes

-Though there are standard brick-dimensions, not all bricks will turn out to be exact to the standard dimensions because there are many volatile factors at play in the process of manufacturing.
-In the majority of cases this will not be noticeable and you should not worry about it.
+Though there are standard brick dimensions, not all bricks will turn out to be exact to the standard dimensions because there are many volatile factors at play in the process of manufacturing.
+In the majority of cases, this will not be noticeable, it will not change the size of your room and you should not worry about it.

 The indicators to show how much a brick will vary from the standard dimensions are called Dimensional Quality Levels and it has 3 levels respectively, namely DW1, DW2, and DW0.